todoubled/harness/README.md

   - `make deploy` accepts an `OUTPUT` variable to `cp` the output assets to another codebase on the filesystem

-__Support for various versions of dependencies with query string parameters__

-  - Test the app against new and old versions of Backbone or jQuery during development with query string parameters

 ## Collateral Benefits
 __App/Platform independent__

-  - Embeddable for any app in any country on any platform, providing the configuration and endpoints are defined
+  - Embeddable for any app in any country on any platform.
+Just define some configuration and endpoints.

 __Runtime dependency independent__